Watch: Driver hobbles away from shocking crash after fleeing police

 The crumpled car was abandoned near the Four Square on Taharepa Rd.

-Police officers arrived at the scene about a minute later and can be seen shining a torch into the car looking for the occupant.
+Police officers arrived at the scene about a minute later and can be seen in the footage shining a torch into the car looking for the occupant.

-They did not locate the driver, the police spokesperson said.
+They did not locate the driver and inquiries are ongoing, the police spokesperson said.

 The video has been posted on a local Facebook page with the promise of a reward for anyone who knows who the driver is.